nram-solace/solace-agent-mesh-v0/docs/docs/documentation/tutorials/sql-database.md

 # You can leave other environment variables as unset or empty
 ```

 SQLite stores the database in a local file and doesn't require a username or password for access.
-If you're using a database such as MySQL or PostgreSQL, you'll need to provide the appropriate environment variables for them.
+If you're using a database such as MySQL, PostgreSQL, or Microsoft SQL Server, you'll need to provide the appropriate environment variables for them.

 ## Running the Agent